grafana/alloy/docs/sources/tutorials/logs-and-relabeling-basics.md

 {{< admonition type="warning" >}}
 There is an issue commonly faced when relabeling and using labels that start with `__` (double underscore).
 These labels are considered internal and are dropped before relabeling rules from a `prometheus.relabel` component are applied.
-If you would like to keep or act on these kinds of labels, use a [discovery.relabel][] component.
+If you would like to keep or act on these kinds of labels, use a [`discovery.relabel`][discovery.relabel] component.

 [discovery.relabel]: ../../reference/components/discovery/discovery.relabel/
 {{< /admonition >}}